jonasbn/baseline/README.md

 directory, setting permissions to disallow write access, making them suitable for searching rather than active development.

-The tool uses `git clone --bare` which creates repositories without working directories - perfect for searching through code without the overhead of checked-out files.
-The bare repositories are also set to read-only permissions to prevent accidental modifications.
+The tool uses `git clone` which creates repositories without working directories - perfect for searching through code without the overhead of checked-out files.
+The repositories are also set to read-only permissions to prevent accidental modifications.

 ## Features

 - Clone repositories from GitHub and Bitbucket organizations
 - Concurrent cloning with configurable thread count
-- Bare repository cloning (no working directory) for optimal searching
+- Repository cloning for optimal searching
 - Read-only permissions to prevent accidental modifications
 - Update existing repositories with latest changes
 - Discover available repositories before cloning